zbyju/obsidian/1. Fleeting notes/Statnice/AM1/NI-WI-6.md

 - Limiting the maximum number of connections to a server
 - Slow-start - recently recovered servers will not get overwhelmed
 ## Client-side LB
+Client determines which server it is going to use